Professor and Director of Microsurgery Research

 Her work on repairing nerve damage revolves around the innovative use of epineural sheaths.
 The epineurium is a layer of tissue that surrounds, nourishes and protects bundles of nerves and enhances nerve regeneration.

-She is a member of the academic-industry team known as the Warrior Restoration Consortium, which focuses on the development of clinical therapies and new treatments for wounded soldiers as part of the second phase of the Armed Forces Institute for Regenerative Medicine, known as AFIRM II.
+She is a member of the academic-industry team known as the Warrior Restoration Consortium, which focuses on the development of clinical therapies and new treatments for wounded soldiers as part of the second phase of the Armed Forces Institute for Regenerative Medicine.

 In the News